chmlee/ream-doc/content/overview/why-ream.md

   * 2011
   * 2012

+@@ USE Country$years
-@@ FOR year IN Country$years
+@@ FOR year IN years
 ## Year
 - name (fmt): &year
 - unique_id (fmt): {Country$name}_{&year}
 {% end %}

-(*: not implemented yet; design not yet final)
+(*: not implemented yet.
+Design is not yet final, and suggestions are welcome)

 Variable `Year$unique_id` is now formatted by joining a local variable `Year$name` and the *template* variable `&country`, which loop through the parent varible `Country$years`.

 ## Modularity*

-One of the main motivations behind REAM is to make reusing datasets easy.
+REAM encourages datasets to be saved in smaller components.
-Say you have data on Belgium, Netherlands and Luxembourg, and want to zip all three into one master dataset then find the sum of the population.
+Say you want to collect data on Belgium, Netherlands and Luxembourg, instead of saving everything in one single file, it's recommended to saved them in separate files:

 (Country/Belgium.ream)
 ```ream